-That is the primary reason for eatings lots of veg (fibre).
+That is the primary reason for eating lots of vegs (fibre).
 The traditional reasons your mum told you (“you need to eat veg for the vitamins and minerals”, or to ‘scrape’ your gut clean) are either secondary or just plain wrong.
-Remember that gut bacteria can produce certain vitamins – you can get enough vitamins directly by the food you eat, but also by feeding the bacteria with the food you eat.
+Remember that gut bacteria can produce specific vitamins – you can get enough vitamins directly by the food you eat, but also by feeding the bacteria with the food you eat.

-You eat carbohydrates (spuds, rice, breads etc.) for energy.
-Important, don’t just eat the same carbs all the time, have variety please!
+You eat carbohydrates (spuds, rice, bread, etc.) for energy.
+Important, don’t just eat the same carbs all the time, have variety, please!

 You eat protein foods to build and repair the machinery of your body.
 Kids need a lot, and adults who work out a lot do too, but everyone else – probably not as much as you think.

-You eat fats because without them you die!
-Fats are essential as raw material for all kinds of important processes and functions in the body.
+You eat fats because without them you die.
+Fats are essential as raw material for all kinds of crucial processes and functions in the body.
 Some fats are better than others, for sure, but you do need them.

 Ideally, if you want to eat fish or meat (and don’t worry about it being too lean, remember) then don’t have it with big carbs.
-Salads or veg please.
+Salads or non-starchy veg is better.
 The stomach and digestive process evolved to specialise.
 Digesting meat requires a different approach to digesting carbs.

-Mindful chewing and eating.
-You know what I mean!
+You know what I mean.
 Your gut has its own brain – let it work properly.
 Enjoy food and try and let go of any guilty feelings about eating.
 They don’t achieve anything positive.

-That old adage your mum drummed into you?
-“You’ve got to have three square meals a day”.
+Ignore the old wive’s tale, “You’ve got to have three square meals a day”

-Well, ignore.
-Depending on how well you can cope with not eating (and it’s a big emotional and physical thing for some people) your body really likes getting a break from food from time to time.
+Your mum drummed it into you?
+Well, ignore her.
+Depending on how well you can cope with not eating (and it’s a significant emotional and physical thing for some people) your body likes getting a break from food from time to time.
 The metabolic benefits (5/2 diet, intermittent fasting, etc.) are important.

-Finally, there are now tests available to analyse how good your microbiome actually is.
+there are now tests available to analyse how good your microbiome is.
 Hard data, if you like.
-Google “microbiome testing uk”, for example.
+Google “microbiome testing UK”, for example.
 We can only expect these tests to get cheaper, better and more useful (in terms of prognosis and treatment) over the next few years.